Your shopping cart is empty.

 At this point, I make sure the composition is what I want it to be, I add or remove lights as necessary to properly illuminate the scene, I finesse the camera angle, and fine tune atmospheric effects.
 The short version is I make what seems to be millions of tiny adjustments until everything is the way I want it.
 Once I'm finished, and happy with low resolution test renders, the scene itself is complete.
 The environment exists in imaginary computer space.
 All that's left to do is make a picture out of it.

 Rendering is the only part where the computer does the work without human intervention.
 The computer takes all the information the artist has carefully loaded into the scene, and calculates what each surface looks like based on the shape, materials, and lighting that was set up in previous steps.
 It's essentially taking a photograph of the finished environment, but instead of using light to expose chemicals on film, the computer calculates the visible details of the scene (a process called ray tracing) and turns that information into a 2-dimensional image.

 Depending on how complex the scene is, this can be a very time consuming step.
 I am lucky enough to have multiple computers devoted to rendering, which makes relatively quick work of the job.
-Back in 1998 when I first started doing this, there were many times I just had to let my computer render for a couple days in order to get a high resolution image.
+Back when I first started doing this, there were many times I just had to let my computer render for a couple days in order to get a high resolution image.